 Can we arrange foods in our diet in a similar way to flower arranging?
-That is, by allowing our senes and a loose framework guide us?
+That is, by allowing our senses and a loose framework guide us?

-This was my intention when I was invited to attend a table flower arranging course with A Better Florist.
+Opening the door to my senses was my intention when I was invited to attend a table flower arranging course.

 I opened the door to the concentrated aroma.
 I noticed the gentle scent of flowers and the woody scent of stems and foliage.